engrnisarahmed/dan.carley.co/content/post/deploying-cloud-foundry-with-concourse-pt3.markdown

 For a long time we have trouble with Concourse 2.x slowing down and not scheduling new jobs.
-We spent a lot of time investigating and discussing in upstream issues, but in the end it became so common that we wrote [a script to turn it off and back on again][shake] and refer to it as "shaking Concourse".
+We spent a lot of time investigating and discussing in upstream issues, but it became so common that we wrote [a script to turn it off and back on again][shake] and referred to the act of "shaking Concourse".

 Thankfully the [lifecycle rewrite][] in Concourse 3.x has since fixed our